Degeneracy in sparse ERGMs with functions of degrees as sufficient statistics: Acknowledgement

-\begin{remark} Thus even in this simple model there is a "phase transition", namely for some values of the parameters $(\beta,\gamma)$ the degree distribution has a unique limit, whereas for other parameter values the limiting degree distribution is a mixture distribution.
-Also, even though phase transition is established, the exact phase transition boundary for this problem (i.e. the parameter values for which the limit is a mixture distribution) has not been characterized in this paper, and is a scope of possible future research.

-The exact same analysis works for any model of the form $Q_{n,\gamma \psi}$ for any function $\psi$ satisfying the conditions of Theorem \ref{gwd}.
-One possible difference is that for a general $\psi$ the functions $C(\theta,\gamma \psi)$ and $m(\theta)$ might not be computable in closed form, and need to be estimated numerically as well. \end{remark}

-\section{acknowledgement}
+\section{Acknowledgement}

-I would like to thank my advisor Prof. Persi Diaconis for his inspirational guidance throughout my Ph.D, and Prof. Amir Dembo for helpful discussions on this paper.
-This paper also benefitted from some helpful discussions during an AIM conference on ERGM held in June 2013, for which I would like to thank all participants of the conference.
+The content of this paper also appears in my Ph.D. thesis under the guidance of Prof. Persi Diaconis.
+I would also like to thank Prof. Sourav Chatterjee and Prof. Amir Dembo for helpful discussions on this paper.
+This paper also benefitted from some helpful discussions during an AIM conference on ERGMs held in June 2013, for which I would like to thank all participants of the conference.
+The presentation of this paper has also benefitted from the recommendations of an anonymous reviewer, and the Associate Editor.